-Ambur offers free email support for all customers.
-They also have phone support for a $40/month fee.
-If you purchase the Ambur license, then your first month includes free phone support.
-I appreciate that Ambur offers a phone support plan but it's not critical to purchase it because you can still take advantage of the free email support.
-Please note that Ambur clients with phone support plans have priority with email support.
+Ambur offers free email and phone support for all customers.
 I tested support by calling their toll-free number.
 Their office in New York was already closed by the time I made the call so then I tried emailing.
 Even though it was after hours I received a quick response from one of the Ambur staff members.
 He let me know that their support hours are Monday-Friday from 10AM-6PM EST, but they keep an eye on their inbox in case of urgent situations.
 Many Ambur client reviews mention how positive their interactions with Ambur support have been.
 Below is a list of ways you can get support for Ambur.

 - Phone - You can call Ambur toll-free at 1-888-770-2205.

 - User Manual - Check out the very readable Ambur user manual for a brief, simple overview of everything Ambur has to offer.
 I scanned through the whole thing in about 15 minutes.
 Pretty great as far as manuals go.

 - Youtube - Browse the Ambur Youtube channel for videos on everything from setting up your menu to exporting your data to Quickbooks.

 - Facebook - The Ambur Facebook page is active and features articles and info about updates.
 It also acts as an informal client forum where people can ask questions.
 The staff actively engages with client inquiries on the Facebook page.